YadhuM21/Snake-Game-YKM/README.md

 # Description :
      Developed a simple snake game that is popular on mobiles.
-     It has music, sounds, level changing options and 2D-graphics.
+     It has music, sounds and 2D-graphics.
      Set Score and High Score to make the game more entertaining